 Janie questions whether or not marriage brings love.
 Nanny assures her it does and that she’ll learn to love Logan after she marries him.

-So Janie consents to marrying Logan and becoming the mistress of sixty acres of land.
+So, Janie consents to marrying Logan and becoming the mistress of 60 acres of land.

-Janie marries Logan at Nanny’s house and afterwards they feast.
+Janie marries Logan at Nanny’s house, and afterward, they feast.

 When Janie reaches Logan’s house, she finds that it’s a pretty lonely, boring place off in the middle of nowhere.

 She waits three months for love to come, and when it doesn’t, Janie goes to see Nanny.